sleeyax/burp-awesome-tls/README.md

 # Awesome TLS
-This extension hijacks Burp's HTTP and TLS stack to make it more powerful and less prone to fingerprinting by all kinds of WAFs.
+This extension hijacks Burp's HTTP/TLS stack and allows you to spoof any browser fingerprint in order to make Burp more powerful and less prone to fingerprinting by all kinds of WAFs.
 It does this without resorting to hacks, reflection or forked Burp Suite Community code.
-All Java code only leverages Burp's Extender API.
+All Java code in this repository only leverages Burp's Extender API.

 ![screenshot](./docs/screenshot.png)